yguitton/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 **MSnbase readMSData** {% icon tool %} function, prior to **XCMS**, is able to read files with open format as `mzXML`, `mzML`, `mzData` and `netCDF`, which are independent of the constructors' formats.
 The **XCMS** package itself is composed of R functions able to extract, filter, align and fill gap, with the possibility to annotate isotopes, adducts and fragments (using the R package CAMERA, {% cite CAMERA %}).
 This set of functions gives modularity, and thus is particularly well adapted to define workflows, one of the key points of Galaxy.
 {: .text-justify}

-First step of this tutorial is to download the data test.
+First step of this tutorial is to download the GC-MS data test.
 As describe in the introduction, we will use datas from {% cite Dittami2012 %}.
 We will only process on a subset of their data.
 So, you can **import your files directly in Galaxy from Zenodo (see hands-on below)** or download files into your computer using the following link then upload them on Galaxy:
 {: .text-justify}